 Members are appointed by the Bow Board of Selectmen

-The Bow Drinking Water Protection Committee was formed by the Board of Selectmen on May 10, 2005 to oversee the development of the Town’s 2006 Source Water Protection Plan (SWPP) for the Town's municipal public water systems.
+The Bow Drinking Water Protection Committee was formed by the Board of Selectmen in 2005 to oversee the development of the Town’s 2006 Source Water Protection Plan (SWPP) for the Town's municipal public water systems.

 Protection Plan Objective